IkarosKappler/plotboilerplate/docs_jekyll/index.md

  * Add Images to the SVGBuiler.
  * Move the helper function PlotBoilerplate.utils.buildArrowHead to the Vector class.
 It belongs there.
  * Add image/svg support (adding SVG images).
- * Add typescript and define an interface for drawables (Drawable.ts?).
  * Add a vertex attribute: visible. (to hide vertices).
  * Add control button: reset zoom.
  * Add control button: reset to origin.
  * [Partially done] Add control button: set to retina resolution (size factors and css scale).
  * Add a demo that draws a proper mathematical xy-grid.
  * Switching browser tabs back and forth sometimes locks the Ctrl-Key.
 Check that.
- * [NPM/Bash] Add a pre-publish check if there are unstaged changes.
- * [Solved] The intersection points in the line-point-distance demo are draggable.
-Why?
- * Code the leaf venation generator demo.
+ * Extend the leaf venation generator demo.
  * Add a thumbnail generator script for the screenshots (like with imagick).
  * Add a retina detection; initialize the canvas with double resolution on startup if retina display (optional-flag).
- * Add a test implementation with Hobby-curves (demo?).
  * Remove the BezierPath._roundToDigits(...) function (replace by Number.toFixed).
  * Refactor the VertTuple.getClosestT function.
 It still uses local functions!
  * Change the behavior of Vector.intersection(...).
 The intersection should be on both vectors, not only on their line intersection!